osquery/osquery/docs/wiki/deployment/yara.md

 and will execute YARA when a file change event fires.
 The second table, just called `yara`, is a table for performing an on-demand YARA scan.

+In this document, "signature file" is intended to be synonymous with "YARA rule file" (plain-text files commonly distributed with a `.yar` or `.yara` filename extension, although any extension is allowed).

 ## YARA Configuration

 The configuration for osquery is simple.
 Here is an example config: